-Operational risk is inherent in Aegon's businesses and may manifest itself in many ways, including business interruption, poor vendor performance, information systems malfunctions or failures, regulatory breaches, processing errors, modeling errors, and/or internal and external fraud.
+Operational risk is inherent in Aegon's businesses and may manifest itself in many ways, including business interruption, poor vendor performance, information systems malfunctions or failures, regulatory breaches, cyber intrusions, failure to protect data, processing errors, modeling errors, and/or internal and external fraud.
 These events may result in financial loss, harm Aegon's reputation, or hinder Aegon's operational effectiveness.
 Further, employee error, unethical behavior and/or misconduct may be difficult to detect and prevent under all circumstances and may result in significant losses.

-Aegon's management maintains a well-controlled environment and sound (conduct) policies and practices to control these risks and keep operational risk at appropriate levels.
-Notwithstanding these control measures, however, operational risk is part of the business environment in which Aegon operates, and is inherent in Aegon's size and complexity, as well as Aegon's geographic diversity, and the scope of the businesses Aegon operates.
+Operational risk is part of the business environment in which Aegon operates, and is inherent in Aegon's size and complexity, as well as Aegon's geographic diversity, and the scope of the businesses Aegon operates.
 Aegon's risk management activities cannot anticipate every circumstance, and economic and financial outcome, or the specifics and timing of such outcomes.
 Furthermore, if the contractual arrangements put in place with any third-party service providers are terminated, including contractual arrangements with providers of information technology, administrative or investment management services, Aegon may not be able to find an alternative provider on a timely basis or on equivalent terms.
 Aegon may incur significant losses due to these types of risks.

 As Aegon continues to focus on reducing expenses necessary to support its business, a key part of its operating strategy has been to outsource certain services that are important to its business.
 Aegon outsources certain information technology, finance and actuarial services, investment management services and policy administration operations to third-party providers and may do so increasingly in the future.
-If Aegon fails to maintain an effective outsourcing strategy or if third-party providers do not provide the core administrative, operational, financial, and actuarial services Aegon requires and anticipates, or perform as contracted, such as compliance with applicable laws and regulations, suffers a cyber-attack or other security breach, Aegon may not realize the productivity improvements or cost efficiencies, nor find an alternate provider on the same terms and conditions, and instead experience financial loss, reputational harm, operational difficulties, increased costs, a loss of business and other negative consequences, all of which could have a material adverse effect on Aegon's results of operations.
+If Aegon fails to maintain an effective outsourcing strategy or if thirdparty providers do not provide the core administrative, operational, financial, and actuarial services Aegon requires and anticipates, or perform as contracted, such as compliance with applicable laws and regulations, or suffer a cyber-attack or other security or privacy breach, Aegon may not realize the productivity improvements or cost efficiencies or customers might experience lower service levels.
+In addition, Aegon may not be able to find an adequate alternate provider, and instead experience financial loss, reputational harm, operational difficulties, increased costs, a loss of business and other negative consequences, all of which could have a material adverse effect on Aegon's results of operations.
 In addition, Aegon's reliance on third-party providers does not relieve Aegon of its responsibilities and requirements.
 Any failure or negligence by such third-party providers in carrying out their contractual duties may result in Aegon being subjected to liability and litigation.
-Any litigation relating to such matters could be costly, expensive and time-consuming, and the outcome of which is uncertain.
+Any litigation relating to such matters could be costly, time-consuming, and the outcome would be uncertain.
 Moreover, any adverse publicity arising from such litigation, even if the litigation is not successful, could adversely affect Aegon's reputation and distribution of its products.
-Finally, Aegon's ability to receive services from third-party providers based in different countries might be impacted by political instability, cultural differences, unanticipated regulatory requirements or policies inside or outside of the countries within which Aegon has operations.
+Finally, Aegon's ability to receive services from third-party providers based in different countries might be impacted by political instability, cultural differences, regulatory requirements or policies inside or outside of the countries within which Aegon has operations.
 As a result, Aegon's ability to conduct its business might be adversely affected.